 BY BETH TAYLOR

-Jimmy Hannan is a Gold Logie-winning variety show host, singer, actor and game show host.
+Jimmy Hannan was a Gold Logie-winning variety show host, singer, actor and game show host.
 Making appearances on over 20 shows, his career in Australian television and radio spanned 30 years.
 In 2015, he donated a wealth of memorabilia to the NFSA, including photographs, audio recordings, film and video recordings, scripts and sheet music.

 Name that tune